hassantayyab/akbarflights/README.md

+# Flight Tickets
-To start the APP

-run the following commands in order:
+To start the APP run the following commands in order:

+>npm install
 >nodemon